 Days out with kids can be expensive so it's definitely worth planning ahead.
 Can you get a discount if you book online?
 Some of the big attractions give larger discounts if you book several weeks in advance.
 Do you have any supermarket vouchers that you could use to buy entry tickets?
 Are there any vouchers available online for discounted tickets?
 Have a look for local attractions as they can be less expensive.
 Does your local farm shop offer any Easter events?
 Can you take a packed lunch and save on costs when you arrive?
-Make sure you take some bottles of water as if you are buying drinks all day for a thirsty family, its surprising how the costs add up.
+Make sure you take some bottles of water as if you are buying drinks all day for a thirsty family, it's surprising how the costs add up. (and remember to take your reusuable water bottles, not single use plastic ones).
 If you are planning to take your own food & drink, do check before as there can be restrictions on what you can take in.

 At Best Years, we have some suggestions for some kids days out for the family to enjoy around the country.
 We have tried to find a variety of locations and some events are free, whilst others have an admission charge.
 Let us know if you have spotted something near to you that you think we should add to our list.

 Cadbury's Egg Hunt, Waddesdon Manor, Nr.
 Aylesbury

 Waddesdon Manor makes for a lovey day out with the kids and is part of the National Trust, so if you have membership there is no entry charge.
 The gardens are extensive and fantastic for kids to explore, build dens, bug hunt and there is a wonderful woodland playground and an aviary (which is a registered zoo) full of rare and exotic birds.
 There are going to be two Spring trails to chose from that run throughout the Easter holidays - Nature Tamed and Wild Nature.
 If you visit over the Easter long weekend, 19th - 22nd April, there will be a Cadbury Egg Hunt in the grounds.